 Michael Scott is disrespectful to women, racial minorities, gay people and overweight people – just to name a few.
 While this is unintentional, and it’s clear he doesn’t know any better, intent doesn’t matter when it comes to harassment.

 So, why do people like Michael Scott so much?
-Well, the writers of The Office had a few tricks up their sleeves – they gave Michael a few very admirable traits, and they even managed to make the audience sympathetic toward him in certain cases.
+Well, the writers of The Office had a few tricks up their sleeves – they gave Michael a few very admirable traits, and they even managed to make the audience empathize with him.

-He delivered on this promise, and gave Michael some very likable moments in the following seasons while still staying true to the original character (David Brent – the UK version of Michael Scott).
+He delivered on this promise, and gave Michael some very likable moments while still staying true to the original character (David Brent – the UK version of Michael Scott).

 When Michael Scott Leaves Dunder Mifflin

-In 2011, Steve Carell leaves The Office to focus on his film career.
-According to The Atlantic, viewership and ratings dropped dramatically when the show went on without Michael Scott.
+In 2011, Steve Carell left The Office to focus on his film career.
+According to The Atlantic, viewership and ratings dropped dramatically when the show continued without Michael Scott.
 Despite Michael’s serious flaws, it’s clear that people loved him – or at least loved laughing at him.

 12 Ways the Writers Made us Like Michael Scott

 1. Michael’s Appearance at Pam’s Art Show